maikszusevics/IT-Security-Support-Bootcamp/Operating Systems/Operating Systems.md

 - Lightweight OS built around the Chrome browser.
 - Used in Chromebooks, popular in education and enterprise.
-- Pros: Fast, secure (verified boot), long battery life, low hardware demands.
+- Pros: Fast, secure, long battery life, low hardware demands.
 - Cons: Limited offline functionality, not suited for high-end applications or gaming.

 #### Windows 365 (Microsoft)